metzzo/Awesome/doc/language/language.md

 ```
 Whenever a is assigned a value, b also is assigned the value, after 1 second of waiting time.

-This system is very system vor games or UI based applications, here is an example
+This system is very useful for games or UI based applications, here is an example
 ```
 -- some UI application
 var as UIButton myButton = new UIButton, otherButton = new UIButton